-A VET BEC course may have a mandatory work placement but does not have a HSC exam.
-Both ICF and BEC VET courses contribute to a student's HSC pattern of study.

-However a Board Endorsed Course (VET BEC) does not contribute to the ATAR
+A VET BEC course may have a mandatory work placement but does not have an HSC exam.
+Both ICFand BEC VET courses contribute to a student's HSC pattern of study.
+However, a Board Endorsed Course (VET BEC) does not contribute to the ATAR